-Airbnb stock has dazzled investors since its Nasdaq debut in December last year.
-From its initial public offering price of $68 per share, ABNB stock soared as much as 223%, hitting an all-time high of 219.94 on Feb.
+Airbnb stock has dazzled investors since its Nasdaq debut in December.
+From its initial public offering price of $68 per share, ABNB stock soared 223%, hitting an all-time high of 219.94 on Feb.
 11.

-This story will analyze all facets of the innovator in leisure travel in terms of fundamentals, technicals and mutual fund ownership.
-All of these elements get inputted into IBD’s CAN SLIM methodology, a research-proven seven-point paradigm for successful growth stock investing.
+This story analyzes all facets of the innovator in leisure travel in terms of fundamentals, technicals and mutual fund ownership.
+All of these elements get inputted into CAN SLIM, IBD’s research-driven seven-point paradigm for successful growth stock investing.

-Weak action replaced the uptrend, albeit a brief one, that began with a breakout past a 175.07 proper buy point in a narrow, closet-width IPO base.
-Some investors may feel some frustration over how ABNB stock has made a full round trip of its gains.
+Weak action replaced the uptrend, albeit a brief one, that began with a January breakout past a 175.07 proper buy point in a narrow, closet-width IPO base.
+But investors would rightly feel frustration over how ABNB stock made a full round trip of its gains.